kumahq/kuma/docs/madr/decisions/046-grpc-probes.md

 ### Proposed option: option 2 - allocate a new and separated port for each of the gRPC probes, and route them back to the application probe handling port accordingly

-The only information we can use to differentiate the gRPC probes is the port number, we actually can not use this value to differ from requests for multiple gRPC probes.
-While the port number is included in the underlying HTTP2 request as `Host` header, it changes to the same value if we want to use one single virtual probe listener to support forwarding traffic for all gRPC probes.

-We need to allocate a new port for each of them.
-To allocate listener ports, we'll need a new Pod annotation to support user specifying the range of ports to be used.
-This annotation, with name `kuma.io/virtual-probes-port-range`, will replace the existing `kuma.io/virtual-probes-port` annotation.
-The annotation should be optional.
-When user does not specify the annotation, the default range of ports will be used.
+The only information we can use to differ from multiple gRPC probes is the port number, while the port number is included in the underlying HTTP2 request as `Host` header, it will be the same if we want to use a single virtual probe listener to support forwarding traffic for all gRPC probes.
+So we need to allocate a new virtual probe port for each of them.
+To allocate these ports, we'll need a new Pod annotation to support user specifying the range to be used.
+This annotation, with name `kuma.io/virtual-probes-port-range`, will replace the existing annotation `kuma.io/virtual-probes-port`.
+The annotation should be optional: when user does not specify, a default range will be used.

-gRPC probe requests are actually HTTP2 requests, which are based on TCP.
-So with separated virtual probe listener created for each probe, we can use TCP proxies with mTLS disabled in these listeners to forward requests back to application ports.
-Thus, on the `Dataplane` there is no need to introduce extra fields capturing properties of user defined gRPC probes, except the port number.
+gRPC probe requests are actually HTTP2 requests under the hood, we can use mTLS disabled HTTP listeners to forward requests prefixed with `/grpc.health.v1.Health/` back to application ports.
+Transparent TCP proxies should not be used as they will make the whole application lose the protection from mTLS.
+With separated virtual probes listeners, there is no need to introduce extra fields on the `Dataplane` to capture properties of user defined gRPC probes, except the port number.
+To unify data structure, we can share the parent level property with TCP probes as `tcpProbes`.

 The updated `Dataplane` would be like this: